 Members of the Department are active in a range of German Research Foundation (DFG) priority programs and research units, national and international research networks, etc. You can find out more under Department Members' Accomplishments.

-The Graduate School of Economic and Social Sciences (GESS), which has been funded through the German Excellence Initiative since 2006, is the first in Germany to provide doctoral degrees that combine Economics, Business Administration and the Social Sciences.
-The doctoral program in Economics is available at the Center for Doctoral Studies in Economics (CDSE).
+The Graduate School of Economic and Social Sciences (GESS), which was funded through the German Excellence Initiative, is the first in Germany to provide doctoral degrees that combine Economics, Business Administration and the Social Sciences.
+The doctoral program in Economics is offered by the Center for Doctoral Studies in Economics (CDSE).
 Doctoral candidates spend their first four semesters completing the high-level course program which prepares them for the independent academic work necessary to complete their doctoral dissertation.
 The program consists of mandatory courses which teach doctoral candidates about core elements of economic research areas using the latest research developments.
 The elective component of the program enables doctoral candidates to attend lectures in order to specialize in their preferred research area(s).
 Specific seminars give doctoral candidates the opportunity to process, present and discuss their research findings at an early stage.

 Continue to Education

 Tracking cookies are currently allowed.